-It is a profoundly deep and customizable difficulty option that completely trounces the common choices of easy, normal and hard.
-You can tailor the experience down to very detail of how you desire it to be.
+It is a profoundly deep and customizable difficulty option that completely trounces the common choices of easy, normal, and hard.
+You can tailor the experience down to every detail of how you desire it to be.

 Advanced resources such as metal and plastics require structures like a recycler and a worker assigned to it to gather and refine the material into something usable.
 Materials can be used to build more structures or manufactured into advanced resources such as tools and clothing.

 If you have played other colony simulations such as Rimworld or Oxygen Not Included, you will find that Surviving The Aftermath is much less personable.
 It is less about the individual colonist and more about the colony as a whole.
-It is very much a city builder with a survival overlay, and it works into the games favor quite well.
+It is very much a city builder with a survival overlay, and it works in the game’s favor quite well.

 Managing resources and planning city development feels much more engaging when you’re battling the post-apocalypse and vying to survive rather than turn profits or win elections as in similar titles.
 It is a nice thematic twist to the genre and the management game-play is executed well.